 Many people say they’re too busy to cook, but no one is too busy to eat.
 Even among plant-based food fans, this is often remedied with lots of eating out, take-out, and prepared entrees.

 I like to encourage people cook and eat at home, so here are some of my tried-and-true tips for making cooked-from-scratch meals a daily reality, even after the most exhausting days.
 The two main ingredients for success among these meal-planning tips are a little advance planning and keeping things simple:

 Allow for two nights of leftovers.
 Plan your meals before you go grocery shopping to prevent running back and forth to the store all week for ingredients.

 There’s nothing worse than walking into the kitchen after a long day without a clue as to what you want to make.
 I try to practice what I preach, but whenever there is a week that I’ve left unplanned, I really regret it!
 Just 15 or 20 minutes of meal planning per week saves lots of time and simplifies your life immeasurably.

 Your local supermarket has gotten to be better than the proverbial Mom in getting people to eat their veggies.
 Supermarket produce sections offer vegetables that are cut and ready to go — a great shortcut to stir-fries, sautés, and salads.

-Then, all you need little more than salad and fresh whole grain bread to accompany the meal.
+Then, all you need little more than salad and a green vegetable to accompany the meal.
 Leftovers of this kind of one-pot dish can make great portable lunches as well.